ohlab/GRiD/README.md

 2. < multiplex > - for the high-throughput growth analysis of all identified bacteria in a sample.
 Prior knowledge of microbial composition is not required.
 To use this module, download the GRiD database, consisting of 32,819 representative bacteria genomes, from **ftp://ftp.jax.org/ohlab/Index/**

 # INSTALLATION
-The easiest way to install GRiD is through conda which resolves all required dependencies.
+The easiest way to install GRiD is through miniconda which resolves all required dependencies.

-1. If you do not have anaconda already installed, download anaconda https://repo.anaconda.com/archive/Anaconda2-5.1.0-Linux-x86_64.sh and run the install script into your home directory.
+1. If you do not have anaconda or miniconda already installed, download miniconda https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh and run the install script.

     -- Set up channels --